asiniy/ecto_state_machine/README.md

 - [x] Cover by tests
 - [ ] Custom db column name
 - [x] Validation method for changeset indicates its value in the correct range
-- [ ] Initial value
+- [x] Initial value
 - [x] CI
 - [x] Add status? methods
 - [ ] Introduce it at elixir-radar and my blog
-- [ ] Custom error messages for changeset
+- [ ] Custom error messages for changeset (with translations by gettext ability)
-- [ ] Rely on last versions of ecto & elixir
+- [x] Rely on last versions of ecto & elixir
+- [ ] Write dedicated module instead of requiring everything into the model